kozity/definite/README.md

   - possibly add functionality for terminal (w/o dialog)
   - tell user, upon attempt to recall, that pairs file is empty or nonexistent if necessary
     - handle file i/o better in general
+  - upon entering a duplicate (record) or nonexistent (recall) term, offer user opportunity to edit or create definition

 Edge cases (marked with (x) if it is, to my knowledge, handled:
   - (x) empty recall string